- Sugar (equal parts)

 Simple syrup will get you far in life; not only can you use it to make delicious cocktails and sweeten non-alcoholic drinks (coffee, tea, etc.), you can also use it to make a ton of different sauces and desserts.
 It’s as versatile as it gets.
 And when you make it yourself, you leave any nasty preservatives and food colorings (aka chemicals) out of the picture.

 The first time you make your own simple syrup, you’ll be amazed at how truly easy it is, and you’ll also be astonishingly proud of yourself.
 It doesn’t even take practice to get it perfect.
-Just don’t burn it, k?
+(Just a little elbow grease.)

 Simple Syrup Variations

 Spicing up your simple syrup (literally) is also surprisingly easy.
+Most recipes you’ll find for simple syrups involve simmering the water & sugar at a low temperature until it’s all smooth and combined, and that’s where we’ll bring that is.
 Just pick some of your favorite flavors and add to the simple syrup right before you remove it from the heat.

 Here are some of our favorite variations: